FNNDSC/ChRIS_API/README.md

 #### Behind the scenes

 The <tt>sessionFile</tt> acts as a persistent store between calls of the ChRIS Simulated Machine.
-The above API call is in fact parsed and assembled into a python class/method contruct directly:
+The above API call is in fact parsed and assembled into a python class/method construct directly:

 ```
 # 2015-06-01 16:13:04.502564 ?returnstore=d&object=chris&method=login&parameters=user=%27chris%27,passwd=%27chris1234%27&sessionFile=session.py